ashermancinelli/algorithm-testbed/doc/lc-valid-sudoku.md

 using thrust::raw_pointer_cast;
 ```

-Along with the above code that should look pretty familiar at this point, I define two other CUDA kernels.
+Along with the previous code that should look pretty familiar at this point, I define two other CUDA kernels.
 The first is this short `setrc` kernel, which sets rows and columns based on the kernel launch parameters I pass.
-This is a shortcut for a cartesian product of the rows and columns.
+This is a shortcut for a cartesian product of the rows and columns that runs on the GPU.
 ```cpp
 __global__ void setrc(int *rows, int *cols) {
   const int r = threadIdx.x, c = threadIdx.y;